The

 abounds.
 There is a Communion Rail!

-the Body, Blood, Soul, and Divinity of our Lord and Savior Jesus Christ.
+Body, Blood, Soul, and Divinity of our Lord and Savior

 |

-Abbey, and the Saint Benedict Center (Slaves of the Immaculate Heart of
+the Saint Benedict Center (Slaves of the Immaculate Heart of Mary) for

-Mary) for many valiant years retained the Traditional Latin Mass until
+many valiant years retained the Traditional Latin Mass — until it relented

-it relented to pressure from the Vatican and was eventually reconciled with
+to pressure from the Vatican and was eventually reconciled with it.

-of the Mass (the last Traditional Catholic Latin Mass, dated 1962, and
+of the Mass” (the last Traditional Catholic Latin Mass, dated 1962,

-re-instituted by Pope Benedict XVI in his Apostolic Letter Summorum Pontificum
+and re-instituted by Pope Benedict XVI in his Apostolic Letter Summorum

-an hour drive west.
-It offers The Holy Sacrifice of the Mass
+it is approximately an hour drive west.
+It offers The Holy Sacrifice

 -